kivy/kivy/doc/sources/guide/widgets.rst

             :width: 200

     **FloatLayout**:
-    Allow to place children to arbitrary places and size, either absolute or relative to the layout size.
-Default size_hint (1, 1) will make everychildren the same size as the whole layout, so you probably want to change this value if you have more than one child.
-You can set size_hint to (None, None) to use absolute size with `size`, this widget honors `pos_hint` too, which as a dict allowing to set position relatively to layout position.
+    Allows you to place children in arbitrary places and with arbitrary sizes, using either absolute or relative coordinates.
+The default `size_hint` is `(1, 1)`, and will make the child the same size as the whole layout, so you will probably want to change this value if you have more than one child.
+You can set the `size_hint` to `(None, None)` to use absolute size with `size`.
+This widget honors `pos_hint`, which is a dict allowing you to set the position relative to the layouts position.

     .. only:: html